justinhj/adventofcode2021-day8-rust/README.md

 fn assign_mapping(input: Vec<HashSet<char>>, // list of inputs sorted by len
     candidate_map: HashMap<char,HashSet<char>>, // current map of new digit to originals
     digit_segments: HashMap<u8, HashSet<char>>, // map of digits to the original segments they use
-    digit_lengths: HashMap<u8, Vec<u8>>, // map of lengths of digits so we can look up candidates,
+NOT NEEDED    digit_lengths: HashMap<u8, Vec<u8>>, // map of lengths of digits so we can look up candidates,
     digits_used: HashSet<u8> // digits we have looked at and removed from consideration )
     -> Option<HashSet<char>>)